verrazzano/verrazzano/examples/sock-shop/README.md

 # Helidon Sock Shop

 This example application provides a [Helidon](https://helidon.io) implementation of [Sock Shop Microservices Demo Application](https://microservices-demo.github.io/).
-See the [Verrazzano examples](https://github.com/verrazzano/examples) and [Helidon Sock Shop](https://github.com/helidon-sockshop/sockshop) for more information and the source code for this application.

 ## Deploying the example application

 1. Prerequisites: Install Verrazzano following the [installation instructions](../../install/README.md).
    The Helidon Sock Shop example application model and binding files are located at `<VERRAZZANO_HOME>/examples/sock-shop` where `VERRAZZANO_HOME` is the root of the
    Verrazzano project.
 All paths in this document are relative to `<VERRAZZANO_HOME>/examples/sock-shop`.

 1. Deploy the Verrazzano Model and Verrazzano Binding for the example application.

-    ### Using an Oracle Cloud Infrastructure Container Engine for Kubernetes (also known as OKE) cluster
-    Run the following script:
+    Using an Oracle Cloud Infrastructure Container Engine for Kubernetes (also known as OKE) cluster, run the following script:

     ```
-    ./install-sock-shop.sh
-    ```

-    ### Using a kind cluster
-    Run the following commands:

-    ```
-    export KIND_CLUSTER_NAME=verrazzano
-    export CLUSTER_TYPE=KIND
     ./install-sock-shop.sh
     ```

    The scripts deploy the Verrazzano Model and Verrazzano Binding, wait for the pods in the `sockshop` namespace to be ready, and call one of the endpoints provided by the REST service implemented by the example application.